 Money market funds and cash ISAs are fundamentally different as the former is an investment, while the latter is simply a cash savings account.
 There is no risk of losing capital when you put your money in a cash ISA, because it is not being invested anywhere.
 If your provider goes bust, your money is protected by the Financial Services Compensation Scheme (FSCS) up to a maximum of £85,000.

 On the other hand, though money market funds are considered one of the lowest risk investment options, they are not without risk.
-As with any kind of investment, it is still possible to end up with less than you put in, although there’s less uncertainty with a money market fund as the timeframes involved are short.
-Money market funds are often popular with investors who want to use their stocks and shares ISA allowance, and want somewhere to keep their cash until they’ve made up their mind.
+As with any kind of investment, it is still possible to end up with less than you put in, although there’s less uncertainty with a money market fund as the time frames involved are short.
+Money market funds are often popular with investors who want to use their stocks and shares ISA allowance, and want somewhere to keep their cash until they’ve made up their mind which other investments they want to put their money into.

 How much you can pay in